osalvador/dasper/_posts/2017-02-27-dbax-the-PLSQL-Web-Framework.md

 coverPhoto: http://osalvador.github.io/dbax-blog/contents/images/dbaxLogo.png
 ---

 I recently released the first pre-release of the first MVC PL/SQL framework, called [dbax](https://dbax.io).
-[You can access the project page] (https://dbax.io).
+[You can access the project page](https://dbax.io).

 dbax is an open source framework for developing applications and Web services with PL/SQL.
 Its philosophy is to develop PL/SQL code in an elegant and simple way, avoiding the "spaghetti code".
 It was created in 2017 and has a great influence of frameworks like Laravel, Ruby on Rails or Sinatra.